 Sometimes you just want a warm and comforting soup, right?
 Especially in the cold and gloomy, long winter months.

 This is a robust soup that makes a great main meal, even on its own.
-You have a complete meal in itself in a bowl of this delicious soup.
+Yes, you have a complete meal in itself in a bowl of this delicious soup.
 Protein from pulses, complex carbs from the wholegrain pasta, and lots of fiber and vitamin rich vegetables.

-Of course, if you want to add a chuck of crusty baguette OR some authentic Italian bread like focaccia or ciabatta then go ahead and fill your boots.
-You’ll only make this meal even better and more comforting.
+Of course, if you want to add a chuck of crusty baguette or some authentic Italian bread like focaccia or ciabatta, go ahead and fill your boots.
+You’ll only make this meal even better and more comforting with these additions.

 Minestrone Soup Health Benefits